 - Submucous fibroids grow from the inner wall into the middle of the womb.

 - Pedunculated fibroids grow from the outside wall of the womb and are attached to it by a narrow stalk.

 They are common.
 At least 1 in 4 women develop one or more fibroids in their lifetime.
 They usually develop in women aged 30-50 and can sometimes run in families.
 It is common to have several of various sizes, although some women just have one.
 Fibroids are more common in women from Afro-Caribbean origin.
 They also tend to be larger, occur at an earlier age and are more likely to cause symptoms in Afro-Caribbean women.

 Fibroids are also more common in women who weigh over 70 kg (11 stones).
-This is thought to be due to the higher levels of oestrogen hormone that occur in larger women - see 'What causes fibroids?', below.
+This is thought to be due to the higher levels of oestrogen hormone that occur in obese and overweight women.

 What causes fibroids?

 A fibroid is like an overgrowth of smooth muscle cells.
 (The womb (uterus) is mainly made of smooth muscle.)
 It is not clear why they develop.
-Fibroids are sensitive to oestrogen, the hormone that is made in the ovary.
-Fibroids tend to swell when levels of oestrogen are high - for example, during pregnancy.
-They also shrink when oestrogen levels are low - after the menopause.
+Fibroids are sensitive to oestrogen and progesterone, the female hormones that are made in the ovary.
+Fibroids tend to swell when levels of female hormones are high - for example, during pregnancy.
+They also shrink when levels are low - after the menopause.
 This shrinkage of the fibroids after the menopause may be delayed if you take hormone replacement therapy (HRT).

 What symptoms and problems are caused by fibroids?